 A successful link building strategy should answer all the 7 WH questions — what, when, where, who, whom, which, whose, why, and how you will get backlinks.

-All these questions can be condensed into 5 points like below:
+All these questions can be condensed into 5 points as below:

 - Your presentation — branding